 Treatment Regimen for Early HIV-1 Infection

-Data from the United States and Europe demonstrate that transmitted virus may be resistant to at least 1 antiretroviral drug in 6% to 16% of patients.26-28 In one study, 21% of isolates from patients with acute HIV-1 infection demonstrated resistance to at least 1 drug.29 Therefore, before initiating ART in a person with early HIV-1 infection, genotypic antiretroviral (ARV) drug resistance testing should be performed to guide selection of a regimen (AII).
-If the decision is made to initiate therapy during early infection, especially in the setting of acute infection, treatment initiation should not be delayed pending resistance testing results.
-Once results are available, the treatment regimen can be modified if warranted.
-If therapy is deferred, resistance testing still should be performed because the results will help guide selection of a regimen that has the greatest potential to optimize virologic response once therapy is initiated (AII).
+Prior to the widespread use of integrase strand transfer inhibitors (INSTIs), data from the United States and Europe demonstrated that transmitted virus may be resistant to at least one antiretroviral (ARV) drug in up to 16% of patients.23,24 In one study, 21% of isolates from patients with acute HIV-1 infection demonstrated resistance to at least one drug.25 Therefore, before initiating ART in a person with early HIV-1 infection, a specimen for genotypic ARV drug resistance testing should be obtained and the results of the test should be used to help guide selection of an ARV regimen (AII).
+However, treatment initiation itself should not be delayed pending resistance testing results.
+Once the resistance test results are available, the treatment regimen can be modified, if warranted (AII).

-Testing for plasma HIV-1 RNA levels, CD4 cell counts, and toxicity monitoring should be performed as described in Laboratory Testing for Initial Assessment and Monitoring While on Antiretroviral Therapy (i.e., HIV-1 RNA at initiation of therapy, after 2 to 8 weeks, then every 4 to 8 weeks until viral suppression, and thereafter, every 3 to 4 months) (AII).
+Testing for plasma HIV-1 RNA levels, CD4 T lymphocyte cell counts, and toxicity monitoring should be performed as described in Laboratory Testing for Initial Assessment and Monitoring (e.g., HIV-1 RNA should be assessed at initiation of ART, after 2 to 8 weeks, and then every 4 to 8 weeks until viral suppression, and thereafter, every 3 to 4 months) (AII).

 Duration of Therapy for Early HIV-1 Infection

-The optimal duration of therapy for patients with early HIV-1 infection is unknown.
-Recent studies of early HIV-1 infection have evaluated starting and then stopping treatment as a potential strategy.16-18 Although these studies showed some benefits associated with this strategy, a large randomized controlled trial of patients with chronic HIV-1 infection found that treatment interruption was harmful in terms of increased risk of AIDS and non-AIDS events,33 and that the strategy was associated with increased markers of inflammation, immune activation, and coagulation.34 For these reasons and the potential benefit of ART in reducing the risk of HIV-1 transmission, the Panel does not recommend discontinuation of ART in patients treated for early HIV-1 infection (AIII).
+Once ART is initiated in patients with early HIV infection, therapy should be continued indefinitely, following the guidelines for patients with chronic infection.
+A large randomized controlled trial of patients with chronic HIV-1 infection found that treatment interruption was harmful, leading to increased risk of AIDS and non-AIDS events in these patients compared to those who continued ART,31 and that this strategy was associated with increased markers of inflammation, immune activation, and coagulation.32 For these reasons, and the potential benefit of ART in reducing the risk of HIV-1 transmission, the Panel on Antiretroviral Guidelines for Adults and Adolescents recommends indefinite continuation of ART in patients treated for early HIV-1 infection (AIII).

 |Suspicion of Acute HIV-1 Infection: